-Service Limitations Advisory.
-Client must affirmatively acknowledge through the Administrative Portal or by executed copy of a Client Service Order or this Notice that FluentStream Emergency Services will not function in certain circumstances which include, but are not limited to, (i) relocation of the user’s IP-compatible customer premises equipment; (ii) use by the user of a non-native telephone number; (iii) broadband connection failure; (iv) loss of electrical power; (v) delays that may occur in making a Registered Location available in or through the Automatic Location Information database; (vi) suspension or termination of broadband, ISP, or FluentStream Service; or (vii) with respect to only the FluentStream Mobile Application, if user does not have mobile or Wi-Fi service.
-Client should also be aware that after a power failure or disruption, Client may need to reset or reconfigure the FluentStream device prior to using the Services.
+Customer must affirmatively acknowledge through the Administrative Portal or by executed copy of a Customer Service Order or this Notice that FluentStream Emergency Services will not function in certain circumstances which include, but are not limited to, (i) relocation of the user’s IP-compatible customer premises equipment; (ii) use by the user of a non-native telephone number; (iii) broadband connection failure; (iv) loss of electrical power; (v) delays that may occur in making a Registered Location available in or through the Automatic Location Information database; (vi) suspension or termination of broadband, ISP, or FluentStream Service; or (vii) with respect to only the FluentStream Mobile Application, if user does not have mobile or Wi-Fi service.
+Customer should also be aware that after a power failure or disruption, Customer may need to reset or reconfigure the FluentStream device prior to using the Services.
 It is possible that network congestion may delay or prevent completion of any 911 call.
-Users may not be able to complete a 911 call if they move to a physical location outside the country in which Client’s subscription is provided, or if the user is dialing from a FluentStream number that is not a Canadian or United States number.
+Users may not be able to complete a 911 call if they move to a physical location outside the country in which Customer’s subscription is provided, or if the user is dialing from a FluentStream number that is not a Canadian or United States number.
 Users uncomfortable with any of these limitations should use an alternate means of reaching 911.

-In some cases, 911 calls dialed from Client’s FluentStream Office device cannot be directed to the local emergency response center, and are instead directed to a National Emergency Call Center (the “NECC”).
+In some cases, 911 calls dialed from Customer’s FluentStream Office device cannot be directed to the local emergency response center, and are instead, as a last resort, directed to a National Emergency Call Center (the “NECC”).
 That might happen if there is a problem validating a Registered Location, if the Registered Location is outside of the United States, or if the Registered Location is in an area that is not covered by the landline 911 network.
-911 calls that are directed to the NECC may not include Client’s FluentStream telephone number or Client’s Registered Location.
+911 calls that are directed to the NECC may not include Customer’s FluentStream telephone number or Customer’s Registered Location.
 Trained operators at the NECC will request user’s name, location, and telephone number and attempt to reach emergency responders in user’s local area.
 Unless and until user gives the operator user’s phone number, and location, the operator may not be able to call the user back or dispatch help to the user’s location if the call is dropped or disconnected.

-Indemnity.
-Client indemnifies and holds harmless FluentStream, and any third-party provider(s) from any and all third-party claims, losses, damages, fines, or penalties arising out of: (i) Client’s or its End User’s provision to FluentStream of incorrect information, including physical addresses or failure to update a Registered Location; (ii) Client’s failure to properly notify any person who may place calls using the Services of the Emergency Services limitations; (iii) the absence, failure, or outage of emergency service dialing using the Services for any reason; or (iv) the inability of any user to be able to dial 911 or access emergency service personnel for any reason.
+Customer indemnifies and holds harmless FluentStream, and any third-party provider(s) from any and all third-party claims, losses, damages, fines, or penalties arising out of: (i) Customer’s or its End User’s provision to FluentStream of incorrect information, including physical addresses or failure to update a Registered Location; (ii) Customer’s failure to properly notify any person who may place calls using the Services of the Emergency Services limitations disclosed herein; (iii) the absence, failure, or outage of emergency service dialing using the Services for any reason; or (iv) the inability of any user to be able to dial 911 or access emergency service personnel for any reason.